astonsam3/Ewaste/README.md

 # Ewaste
-E-waste management using object detection and robotic arm segregation.
+E-waste management using object detection and, robotic arm segregation.